Campus Services

 Campus Recreation

 At West Chester University, the Department of Campus Recreation is the primary destination for the Golden Ram campus community to engage in recreation, social, and wellness-orientated programs and services.
-Blending components of fitness and well-being with the co-curricular educational experience it is our mission to assist each person in exceeding academic goals while establishing healthy lifetime behaviors.
-While at WCU we encourage you to treat yourself and allow your mind, body, and soul to engage in some daily PLAY time; you've earned it!
+Blending components of fitness and well-being with the co-curricular educational experience, it is our mission to assist each person in exceeding academic goals while establishing healthy lifetime behaviors.
+While at WCU we encourage you to treat yourself and allow your mind, body, and soul to engage in some daily PLAY time; you have earned it!

 The Student Recreation Center is the central hub for many of the quality programs and services we provide.
-Opened in August, 2012, the SRC welcomes over 2,500 Golden Rams through it's doors on a daily basis!
+Opened in August 2012, the SRC welcomes over 2,500 Golden Rams through its doors on a daily basis!
 With over 70,000 sq. ft. of recreation activity space we believe we have something for everyone.
-Features of the SRC include: a 34-ft. tall climbing and bouldering wall; 13,000 sq. ft of strength and conditioning equipment including an extensive line of Life Fitness cardio and strength equipment; three fitness studios featuring a wide range of group fitness classes including many Les Mills formats; two hardwood basketball courts; two racquetball courts; one multi-activity court perfect for floor hockey, soccer, volleyball, and many other activities; outdoor sand volleyball and basketball courts; men's and women's locker rooms; and the administrative offices for all full-time Campus Recreation staff.
+Features of the SRC include: a 34-ft. tall climbing and bouldering wall; 13,000 sq. ft of strength and conditioning equipment including an extensive line of cardio and strength equipment; three fitness studios featuring a wide range of group fitness classes including many Les Mills formats; two hardwood basketball courts; two racquetball courts; one multi-activity court perfect for floor hockey, soccer, volleyball, and many other activities; outdoor sand volleyball and basketball courts; men's and women's locker rooms; and the administrative offices for all full-time Campus Recreation staff.

-Beyond the many outstanding programs and services provided through the Student Recreation Center, Campus Recreation also offers many structured opportunities which may meet at other locations on or off campus.
+Beyond the many outstanding programs and services provided through the Recreation Center, Campus Recreation also offers many structured opportunities.
 Examples include:

-• Fitness:
+- Fitness:

-• Intramural Sports:
+- Intramural Sports:

-• Outdoor Adventure Pursuits program (OAP)
+- Outdoor Adventure Pursuits program (OAP)

-• Sport Clubs:
+- Sport Clubs:

 Additional information can be found by visiting www.wcupa.edu/campusrec/, or by contacting the Department of Campus Recreation at 610-436-1REC (x1732).